Rudy423/attention_mnist/README.md

 # attention_mnist
-An implementation of attention based RNN for MNIST data
+A tensorflow demo of attention based RNN for MNIST data